 Attending and cheering on the school’s football and basketball teams is an integral and exciting part of the college experience—especially if your sports teams are high profile.
 Although some schools, like Cinderella-story Loyola University Chicago, offer students free admission to their sporting events, other schools charge steep prices for season passes and post-season packages which can cost several hundred dollars.

 Fortunately, there is no shortage of free, or pretty close to free, events on college campuses.
 From book launches, political talks and rallies, to student plays and concerts, there are so many events to enjoy without having to break the piggy bank.

-Is your Florida beach bunny headed to the East Coast for college?
-If so, she’ll have to learn how to “layer”.
-Ditching the flip flops for Sorel boots, and trading in the bikini for a Canadian Goose winter coat, quickly adds up to hundreds, perhaps thousands of dollars.
+Is your Florida beach worshiper headed to the East Coast for college?
+If so, he or she will have to learn how to “layer.”
+Ditching the flip flops for Sorel boots, and trading in the bikini for a Canadian Goose parka, quickly adds up to an amount that might just break the bank.

 Home for the Holidays

-If road-tripping home, have your student check ride boards to save on gas and tolls and to avoid travelling alone.
+If road-tripping home, have your student check ride boards to save on gas and tolls and to avoid traveling alone.